JosephLiangUBC/MWT_Dashboard/MWT_whitepaper.md

 The objective of Step 2 is to extract tap-induced behavioral responses from worm trajectories and normalize them across experiments.
 This step enables consistent comparison of movement and posture metrics across strains, screens, and alleles.

-The objective of Step 2 is to extract tap-induced behavioral responses from worm trajectories and normalize them across experiments.
-This step enables consistent comparison of movement and posture metrics across strains, screens, and alleles.

 ### Data Sources / Inputs

 - After running the relevant cells, a widget will be displayed requiring user input